 We will teach your family member how to put the brace on and take it off.
 Some braces, you will not be able to put your brace on by yourself.
 You should not lie on your stomach.
 You can use pillows for support.

 Take the stool softener twice a day while you are taking narcotic pain pills.
-If you do not have a bowel movement within two days, take Milk of Magnesia® (6 teaspoons, 2-3 times a day) until you have a bowel movement.
-You may eat prunes or drink prune juice instead of taking Milk of Magnesia®.
+If you do not have a bowel movement within two days or beyond your normal routine, take Milk of Magnesia until you have a bowel movement.
+You may eat prunes or drink prune juice instead of taking Milk of Magnesia.
 Drink many 8-ounce glasses of water or juice daily so that your body has enough fluids.

 Wound Care

-Once the incision is healed, use sunscreen for the next year to avoid the incision turning dark in color.
+Once the incision is healed, use sunscreen for the next year to prevent the incision turning dark in color.

 When to Call